 Heart Rate Variability (HRV).
 During the nerve recording we will monitor your blood pressure (using a small cuff placed around your finger), the activity of your heart (ECG, by placing 3 ECG stickers on your chest) and your breathing rate (using a respiratory belt placed around your chest).

 Empagliflozin administration: You will be given the first dose of empagliflozin 25mg as a tablet, and you will be monitored for 90 minutes after taking this tablet.
 After this monitoring period, microneurography will be repeated a 2nd time as explained above.
 Empagliflozin 25mg is to be taken daily for 6 weeks following the initial dose and will be ceased after the follow-up visit.
+If you forget to take the morning dose it can be taken at any time that day up till 8 pm.
+If forgotten for the whole day DO NOT take 2 doses the next morning.
+Please note date of missed dose.

 We will ask you to perform a series of tests during the nerve recording which will assess the response of your excitatory system to each test.
 They will include: